 2. Launch the installer

-4. Adjust default settings
+5. Adjust the default settings for installation

 Manually installing WordPress with cPanel

-- Get WordPress.
+- Get WordPress files.

 - Upload the files.

-- Create MySQL database and user.
+- Create a MySQL database and user.

-1. Get WordPress
+1. Get WordPress files

-2. Upload the files
+2 .
+Upload the files

 Uploading via cPanel File Manager:

-Uploading via FTP
+Uploading via FTP:

-3. Create MySQL database and user
+3. Create a MySQL database and user

-- For Step 2: Create Database Users, enter a database username and password.
+- For Step 2: Create Database Users - Enter a database username and password.

 - For Step 3: Add user to the database, select All Privileges.

-Be sure to write down the database name, user name, and password as you will need them in the next step.
+Be sure to write down the database name, username, and password as you will need them in the next step.

 4. Go to your domain to complete the install